nevesnunes/refugees-statistics/README.md

 python -m http.server 8888
 ```

-After this just navigate to the main folder to run the index.html
+After this just navigate to the main folder to run the index.html file